Camelot-Stocks/Graph-Service/README.md

   price: 166.09,
 }
 ```
-*historicPrice property that matches query term will be returned.
+*historicPrice property matching query term will be returned.

 ### POST